Lieder-Lab/liederDB/README.md

 ### efficientMode
 __setup efficientMode true__ / __setup efficientMode false__ (detault)
->The 'efficientMode' used in high-density instruction situations makes kernel try to store data of tables with another thread rather than main thread.
+>The 'efficientMode' substatement used in high-density instruction situations makes kernel try to store data of tables with another thread rather than main thread.
 >
 >But what should be awared is that more threads work means more thread overhead, there may not be so particularly desirable performance when the amount of data in a single table is not very huge (such as less than 1 billion bytes).
 Of course, by binary storage, you can get a very quick storage performance without turning on the 'efficientMode' also.
 >